pleumza2009/pleumza2009/README.md

 # Hi there 👋

 My name is  Thanakorn Jaroensetthakul.
-I'm  a last semester undergrad student at School of Information, King mongkut's university of technology thonburi. i'm interested in Android devlopment after i do my senior project name "Happien" (https://github.com/pleumza2009/Happien)and you can see more projects about Android.
+I'm  a last semester undergrad student at School of Information, King mongkut's university of technology thonburi.
+Now, i'm looking from job or somethings new because i will graduate within June and prepare myself for working android development. i'm interested in Android development after i do my senior project name "Happien" (https://github.com/pleumza2009/Happien)and you can see more  about Android stuffs in my github.
 I always learn about android  and try to improve myself

 ## Profile